The following is a list of some hook variables that let you provide functions to be called from within Emacs on suitable occasions.

 See Hooks, for more information about using hooks.

-Every major mode defines a mode hook named
+For example, every major mode defines a hook named

 ‘modename-mode-hook’.
 The major mode command runs this